CIS192/website/src/pages/deep_homework/index.md

 # Assignment 3: Learning Machine Learning

-> Due Nov 10 at 11:59 PM on Gradescope
+> Due November 10th at 11:59 PM EST.

 ## Preface

 In this assignment, we will be taking a deep dive into machine learning.
 This is NOT a machine learning class, so very little math is expected in this assignment, however thinking about the questions mathematically and exercising proper debugging will help.

 This assignment can be completed in an IPython notebook.
-The starting code is available in a notebook [here](https://raw.githubusercontent.com/CIS192/homework/master/assignment3.ipynb).
+The starting code is available in a notebook <a href="https://raw.githubusercontent.com/CIS192/homework/master/assignment3.ipynb" download>to download here</a> (you might need to right-click and "Save As").
 Feel free to use Google Colab or your own machine.
 Be warned that the second part of this assignment involves neural network training, which is computationally expensive and may take a long time on a laptop.

 This assignment will be graded by the staff, so make sure to comment your code and document design considerations.
 You are allowed to use external libraries if you wish (e.g. `math` or `numpy`) but obviously implementations must be done yourself without importing from libraries like Sci-Kit Learn.